About the Philadelphia Financial Center

 The U.S. Department of the Treasury set up the Philadelphia Financial Center in 1934 as one of several consolidated offices to make payments on behalf of Federal agencies.

-Today, the Philadelphia Financial Center (PFC) is the consolidated nationwide service center for all misdirected payment activities and the backup site to the Kansas City Financial Center (KFC) for payment disbursement and print production.
+Today, the National Payment Integrity and Resolution Center (NPIRC), formerly the Philadelphia Financial Center, is the consolidated nationwide service center for all misdirected payment activities and the backup site to the Kansas City Financial Center, now the National Payment Center of Excellence (NPCE), for payment disbursement and print production.

 Misdirected payments are payments not received by the right person, at the right place or time.
 Examples include payments made to deceased individuals, invalid bank accounts, checks that have been counterfeited or altered, or forgery claims.